Keeble v Hickeringill

 Keeble v Hickeringill (1707) 103 ER 1127 is a famous English property law and tort law case about rights to wild animals.

 Facts

-Samuel Keeble (the plaintiff) owned property called Minott's Meadow, which contained a pond outfitted with nets and channels in a manner used to catch large numbers of commercially viable ducks.
-This type of pond served as a sort of "duck trap" and was known as a decoy.
+Plaintiff Samuel Keeble owned property called Minott's Meadow, which contained an artificial pond, known as a decoy pond, outfitted with nets and channels in a manner used to catch large numbers of commercially viable ducks.
 Tame ducks were used to lure their wild counterparts into the decoy.

 On three occasions, defendant Edmund Hickeringill, while on his own land, discharged firearms toward Keeble's pond in order to scare away the ducks.